 \section{Abstract}

-Many software engineers develop, fine-tune, and deploy deep learning (DL) models.
-They use DL models in a variety of development frameworks and deploy to a range of runtime environments.
-In this diverse ecosystem, engineers use \textit{DL model converters} to move models from frameworks to runtime environments.
+Software engineers develop, fine-tune, and deploy deep learning (DL) models using a variety of development frameworks and runtime environments. \textit{DL model converters} move models between frameworks and to runtime environments.
 Conversion errors compromise model quality and disrupt deployment.
-However, failure modes and patterns of DL model converters are unknown.
-This knowledge gap adds engineering risk in DL interoperability technologies.
+However, the failure characteristics of DL model converters are unknown, adding risk when using DL interoperability technologies.

-In this paper, we conduct the first failure analysis on DL model converters.
-Specifically, we characterize failures in model converters associated with ONNX (Open Neural Network eXchange).
-We analyze failures in the ONNX converters for two major DL frameworks, PyTorch and TensorFlow.
-The symptoms, causes, and locations of failures are reported for N=200 issues.
-We also evaluate \emph{why} models fail by converting \TotalUniqueModels models, both real-world and synthetically generated instances.
-Through the course of our testing, we find 11 defects (5 new) across \code{torch.onnx}, \code{tf2onnx}, and the ONNXRuntime.
-We evaluated two hypotheses about the relationship between model operators and converter failures, falsifying one and with equivocal results on the other.
-We describe and note weaknesses in the current testing strategies for model converters.
-Our results motivate future research on making DL software simpler to maintain, extend, and validate.
+This paper analyzes failures in DL model converters.
+We survey software engineers about DL interoperability tools, use cases, and pain points (N=\NumInteropUsers).
+Then, we characterize failures in model converters associated with the main interoperability tool, ONNX (N=200 issues in PyTorch and TensorFlow).
+Finally, we formulate and test two hypotheses about structural causes for the failures we studied.
+We find that the node conversion stage of a model converter accounts for $\sim$75\% of the defects, and that 33\% of reported failure are related to semantically incorrect models.
+The cause of semantically incorrect models is elusive, but models with behaviour inconsistencies share operator sequences.
+Our results motivate future research on making DL interoperability software simpler to maintain, extend, and validate.
+Research into behavioural tolerances and architectural coverage metrics could be fruitful.